 It is late, Widow Ealing is saying.
 They will not come til morning.
 She closes the shutters, turns off the lamp and stretches on the pallet.
-Daughter Jane returns to her straw.
-The dark in here is greater than the cowshed, thicker than the forest.
+Daughter than the forest.
 No moonlight seeps through a single crack.
 I lie between the sick kid and the fireplace and my sleep is broken into pieces by their voices.
 Silence is long and then they talk.
 I can tell who it is not only by the direction of the sound but because the Widow says words in a way different from her daughter.
 A more singing way.
 So I know it is Daughter Jane who says how can I prove I am not a demon, and it is the Widow who says sssst it is they who will decide.
 Silence, silence, then back and forth they go.
 It is the pasture they crave, Mother.
 Then why not me?
 You may be next.
 Two say they have seen the Black Man and that he-the Widow does not say more for a while and then, she says we will know comes the morning.
 They will allow that I am, says Daughter Jane.
 They talk over each other: The knowing is theirs, the truth is mine, truth is God's, then what mortal can judge me, you talk like a Spaniard, listen, please listen, be still lest He hear you, He will not abandon me, nor will I, yet you bloodied my flesh, how many times do you have to hear it demons do not bleed.